kntlmua-su/portofolio87.github.io/_teaching/2020-Berlin-DS.md

 - Methods of AI, ML and other data analysis methods
 - Knowledge of appropriate software tools

-This knowledge and skills are deepened as a support in building design through project-based application.
+This knowledge and skills are deepened as a support in building design through project-based applications.
 Graduates should be able to work with digital data, models, methods and tools in design and planning and, on this basis, to develop model-based sustainable solutions for the built environment across disciplines.